tolgaozgun/erasmust/README.md

 This project aims to move every step of the application to a web environment that will make the process remarkably easier for everyone involved.

-Erasmust will basically consist of 2 different user types.
-The first type of user will represent students, while the other type of user will have administrator privileges.
-Users in the admin category will have bureaucratic roles according to their status.
+Erasmust will basically consist of 2 different user logins.
+The first type of login will represent students, and the login will be assumed to be validated using SRS system.
+The other type of login will be assumed as AIRS login.
+AIRS login will apply to academic members, deans, rector, student affairs staff, and sysadmins.
+Users in the AIRS category will have bureaucratic roles according to their status.
 Bureaucratic processes such as approval and rejection of papers in the system will be carried out through these roles.
 Applications to Erasmus/Exchange will be done from the system so that students' exchange points will be calculated and placements will be made automatically.
 After exchange coordinators approve the placements, students will be able to view previously accepted courses from the school that they have been placed to.
 They will also be able to create, fill and send pre-approval forms through the system.
 Course and erasmus coordinators will be able to view the pre-approval forms and sign them.
-Admins will have a to-do list that will show all the applications they are responsible for and their current status.
+Staff will have a to-do list that will show all the applications they are responsible for and their current status.
 After the student returns and the host school send the transcript of the student, coordinators will be able to create course transfer forms and send to related people.